swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

       (ruleo q :reserv :5pm :cheese :mozzarella)))) ;; 11
 </pre>

-This above solution takes about 84ms on my machine compared to about 430ms with a list comprehension.
-Note that I freely use `run*` over `run 1`, it makes no difference.
+This above solution takes about 84ms if we only ask for the first solution on my machine compared to about 430ms with a list comprehension.
+If we call `doall` instead of `first` on the result of invoking `puzzle` then it takes 270ms to determine there is only one solution.
+This is still faster than the list comprehension.

-It's worth pondering exactly how a solution like this with no goal reordering can outperform a tuned list comprehension especially considering the copious use of unification, constraints, `membero` and other costly high level stuff.
+How can a solution like this with no goal reordering outperform a tuned list comprehension given the copious use of unification, constraints, `membero` and other costly high level stuff?
+I mention some great books below which give insights into the how and why.

 In summary, do you need logic programming to solve logic puzzles?
 *Absolutely not!* Should you implement logic puzzles using core.logic?